ztlxltl/FamilyTreeView/README.md

 3. Clone or download the repository to this subdirectory, e.g. `~/.gramps/gramps52/plugins/FamilyTreeView` or `C:\Users\<username>\AppData\Roaming\gramps\gramps52\plugins\FamilyTreeView`.
 To do this, click on the green "Code" button on FamilyTreeView's repository on Github and
     - copy the URL to clone it (I assume you know how to do this if you choose to clone it.)\
       or
     - click "Download ZIP" to download a ZIP of the source code directly.
 After the download finished, extract the ZIP file in the subdirectory mentioned above.
-You can check to make sure that this README.md is in the correct location: e.g. `~/.gramps/gramps52/plugins/FamilyTreeView/README.md` or `C:\Users\<username>\AppData\Roaming\gramps\gramps52\plugins\FamilyTreeView\README.md`
+You can check to make sure that `COPYING.txt` is in the correct location: e.g. `~/.gramps/gramps52/plugins/FamilyTreeView/COPYING.txt` or `C:\Users\<username>\AppData\Roaming\gramps\gramps52\plugins\FamilyTreeView\COPYING.txt`

 ## TODOs, ideas & known issues